divya-r3/hello-world/README.md

 ## Conclave Sample

+This is a sample to demonstrate the use of Persistent Filesystem and persistent map in your enclave.
+Please refer to the ReverseEnclave.java for further details.
+The Persistent Map can be used in all modes, while the Persistent Filesystem will work in all the other modes except Mock.
+This sample has been tested in Simulation mode.

 This is a simple app using the Conclave API.
 It is licensed under the Apache 2 license, and therefore you may copy/paste it to act as the basis of your own commercial or open source apps.

 # How to run

+## Mac OS using Docker
 1. Download and install docker desktop.
 2. Build your project as you normally would in your desired mode, e.g.: `./gradlew build -PenclaveMode=simulation`
 3. Navigate to your project and run the following command: `./gradlew enclave:setupLinuxExecEnvironment`.
 This